wnas/koken/_posts/2018-08-05-welcome-to-jekyll.markdown

 - peppers
 - tomatoes

 first up, we make sure the courgette is cooked nice and brownish.
+When done, remove from the pan and into a bowl.
+Then, bake the aubergine and the peppers.